readermonad/readermonad.github.io/_posts/2017-02-19-site-started.md

 Hello All,

-This site is still in development, check back later for more details.
+This site is still in development, look at the [about](/about) page to get an idea of what it will become.

 -- Owen